Frankfurt Celebrates its Skyline

 The Skyscraper Festival is an event for the city and the region Frankfurt, which is supported by about 100 sponsors and partners.
 It is strongly promoted by the media partners in newspapers, radio, television, Internet and social networks.

 The festival takes place mainly along the skyscraper course, a running route between the skyscrapers.
 Numerous shows and attractions take place near the skyscrapers, such as base jumping, parachuting, bungee jumping, high-wire artistry, street theater, concerts and fireworks.
 In addition, permanent attractions and refreshment stands are set up.

 As part of the Skyscraper Festival, the participating skyscrapers are also open to the public.
 However, guests need tickets to enter these selected towers.
 These tickets have been issued free of charge via the Internet since 2007.
 Every single ticket is only valid for a certain tower and a fixed time window.

 The festival was organized and centrally coordinated by Hit Radio FFH.
-Other sponsors of the Skyscraper Festival have been Landesbank Hessen-Thüringen, Frankfurter Allgemeine Zeitung and, for the first time in 2013, Frankfurter Neue Presse.
+Other sponsors of the Skyscraper Festival have been Landesbank Hessen-Thüringen, Frankfurter Allgemeine Zeitung, and Frankfurter Neue Presse for the first time in 2013.

-At the last Skyscraper Festival in 2013, 18 houses took part, more than ever before.
-For example, Tower 185, OpernTurm and Jumeirah Frankfurt opened their doors.
+At the last Skyscraper Festival in 2013, 18 buildings took part, more than ever before.
+For example, Tower 185, OpernTurm, and Jumeirah Frankfurt opened their doors.
 Main_Forum (IG Metall) and Eurotheum (Innside Frankfurt) were also there for the first time.
 The 80,000 tickets for all skyscrapers were completely sold within only three hours.